 Revisit your Emergency Family Plan every six to twelve months.
 Review and update phone numbers and other details.

-I created the following document to help guide your family’s planning efforts.
-Download it below!
+I created an emergency contact form to help guide your family’s planning efforts.
+Download it below.

 While we may not be in control of disasters or how our mobile phones respond to such events, we can certainly be prepared with other means of getting a hold of our loved ones without the unnecessary stress of not knowing their whereabouts.